Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial way, thank you!

 1. Do Your Pre-Disney Vacation Research

 Planning for a trip to Disney World should begin months in advance.
+These are the things to know before a trip to Disney World.
 You’ll need to decide which Parks you’re visiting on which days.
 From there you should book Advance Dining Reservations (ADR) for the full-service and character meals you want to eat.
 FastPass+ reservations can be booked in advance as well.

 Disneyland, having a smaller footprint than Walt Disney World, requires less upfront planning.
 But that doesn’t mean you don’t have to think ahead of your trip.
-Advanced Dining Reservations are generally unnecessary and you’ll schedule FastPass tickets throughout the day (instead of upfront like at Walt Disney World).
+Read more as to why Advanced Dining Reservations at Disneyland are generally unnecessary.
+However you should still decide what and where to eat.
+You’ll schedule FastPass tickets throughout the day (instead of upfront like at Walt Disney World).
 Your Disneyland day can therefore be more spur-of-the-moment.
 But that doesn’t mean you should just show up at the gates without a plan.

 These are just a few questions you should ask yourself: